Exhibitions

 Federation Gallery

 An exciting photo exhibition from the Australian National Maritime Museum.
-Image courtesy of the Australian National Maritime Museum.
+Black and white images courtesy of the Australian National Maritime Museum.

 Cats, dogs, monkeys and birds have been cherished on board ships for as long as people have made sea voyages.
-In a life from which children and families are usually missing, pets provided an important source of comfort and affection.
+In a life from which children and families are usually missing, pets provided an important source of comfort and affection on a voyage far away from home.

 Renowned photographer Samuel Hoods boarded hundreds of ships between the 1900s and the 1950s that were berthed in Sydney Harbour.
 He took thousands of photographs of crew members, from deckhands to captains and ship owners, as a souvenir of their visit or to send home to families and loved ones.